lgandecki/apollo-federation-workshop/src/exercises/2/README.md

 The outcome of this exercise should be a functionality that allows user to query `topProducts` from `products` service but having the `inStock` information added to it from `inventory` service.

-Take a loot at this chart to understand what we want to achieve:
+Take a loot at this chart to understand what we want to achieve, we are dealing with steps 4 and 5 now.

 ![dataflow](./2.png)